schwartzpub/schwartzpub.github.io/_posts/2022-10-19-AzureDevOpsStoredProcedures.md

 ## Test pull request of Stored Procedure update

 If everything is configured correclty, we can now test out our new pipelines by making some changes to one of our stored procedures and committing those changes to the Azure DevOps repository.
-I will add a comment to one of the Stored Procedures I exported earlier, and commit that change to the repo.
+We will add a comment to one of the Stored Procedures we exported earlier, and commit that change to the repo.

 ![Test Comment](/assets/images/TestComment.png)